Methods for Resolving Conflicts and Disputes

 - If nonbinding, you still have the right to a trial

 Definition: Litigation is the use of the courts and civil justice system to resolve legal controversies.
-Litigation can be used to compel opposing party to participate in the solution.
+Litigation can be used to compel the opposing party to participate in the solution.

 The Process: Litigation is begun by filing a lawsuit in a court.
 Specific rules of procedure, discovery and presentation of evidence must be followed.
 The attorney for the other side will want to take your deposition to learn more about the facts as you see them and your position in the case.
 There can be a number of court appearances by you and/or your lawyer.
-If the parties cannot agree how to settle the case, either the judge or a jury will decide the dispute for you through a trial.
+If the parties cannot agree on how to settle the case, either the judge or a jury will decide the dispute for you through a trial.

-How and When Litigation Is Used: Our American civil justice system is one of the best in the world.
+How and When Litigation is Used: Our American civil justice system is one of the best in the world.
 Our Constitution gives us the right to a fair trial.
-If you want your day in court with a judge or jury of your peers deciding the outcome, then the pursuit of litigation and trial of the case is for you.
+If you want your day in court with a judge or jury of your peers deciding the outcome, the pursuit of litigation and trial of the case is for you.

-You may be in a municipal court, state district court or a federal court depending on the type of dispute you have and where your attorney files your case or where you get sued.
+You may be in a municipal court, state district court or federal court depending on the type of dispute you have and where your attorney files your case or where you get sued.
 State court trial judges are elected on a nonpartisan ballot, though vacancies are filled through an appointment process from highly qualified applicants.
-The district courts also appoint special judges, who handle certain kinds of cases, such as small claims and divorces.
+The district courts also appoint special judges who handle certain kinds of cases, such as small claims and divorces.
 These judges are selected by the district judges from qualified applicants.
 Federal district judges are nominated by the president and confirmed by the U.S. Senate.
 Federal magistrates are selected by the federal district judges.
 In all courts, cases are randomly assigned to the various judges.
 You have no choice concerning which judge will hear your case.
 Juries are randomly selected from a jury wheel of licensed drivers within each state judicial district and, in the case of federal court juries, from a jury wheel of registered voters and drivers license holders.

 Characteristics of Litigation: